 A more complicated issue is that solar and wind power are intermittent.
 To be used not only as an add-on but as the main source of electricity, they must be complemented with energy storage (to have electricity at the times of day when there is neither sunlight nor wind) and with technologies enabling an optimisation of energy consumption and distribution in time and in space.

 We firmly believe that this will be made possible by the rapid innovation in three complementary fields: 1) batteries, which are becoming ever cheaper and more effective; 2) connected devices e.g. sensors and controllers, generating ever growing flows of real time data; and 3) computing hardware and software to analyse these data and act upon them.

 Hence, we see a host of opportunities for innovative companies to capitalise on the shift from centralised, predictable fossil fuel-based electricity to decentralised, intermittent green power.

 With air pollution in cities and climate change high on the agenda, more and more countries and cities around the world are introducing regulations favouring the shift from combustion engine to electric vehicles.
 In addition, EVs are on track to become cheaper than traditional cars before 2025 — here again, facilitated by the rapid decline in the cost of batteries (see our recent article on Electric Vehicles).

-Depending on sources, EVs will represent anything between a third and all vehicles in circulation by 2050, compared to less than 1% today (to achieve this, more than half of new car sales globally would be EVs by 2040, growing from 1% today to a quarter over the next 10-15 years).
+Depending on sources, EVs will represent anything between a third and all vehicles in circulation by 2050, compared to around 1% today (to achieve this, more than half of new car sales globally would be EVs by 2040, growing from 1% today to a quarter over the next 10–15 years).
 This will require a massive charging infrastructure for all these vehicles, with the related impact on the electricity grid.